puppetlabs/puppet-docs/source/puppet/3.7/reference/future_parameter_types.markdown

 * `Hash[Integer, String, 1]` --- same as above, but requires a non-empty hash map.
 * `Hash[Integer, String, 1, 8]` --- same as above, but with a maximum size of eight key-value pairs.

+### Resource

+The Resource type represents a reference to a puppet resource type, or a user defined resource type.
+While it matches resources, there are never any variables or other data structures in the Puppet Language that holds such values; only references to such values are used in the Language.
+In practice this means that to accept a resource reference as a parameter the type must be given as `Type[Resource]` (possible with additional type parameters).

+- **Matches**: resource instances (which are not first class values in the Puppet Language)
+- **Required Parameters**: none.
+- **Optional Parameters**: resource type name, resource title.

+Examples:

+* `Type[Resource]` --- matches all kinds of resource references except classes
+* `Type[Resource[file]]` --- matches all file resource references
+* `Type[Resource[file, '/tmp/foo]]` --- matches only the file resource references with title 'tmp/foo'

+### Class

+The Class type represents a reference to a puppet class.
+WHile it matches classes, there are never any variables or other data structures in the Puppet Language that holds such values; only references to classes are used in the Language.
+In practice this means that to accept a class reference as a parameter the type must be given as Type[Class] (possible with additional type parameters).

+- **Matches**: class instances (which are not first class values in the Puppet Language)
+- **Required Parameters**: none.
+- **Optional Parameters**: class name.

+Examples:

+* `Type[Class]` --- matches references to all classes
+* `Type[Class[myclass]]` --- matches only the reference to the class myclass

 ## Abstract Types

 ### Variant